SuttonNet

 From SERP to website

 A seriously cashed-up buyer has searched online, and one of your webpages has appeared on page 1 of their SERP.
-How do you entice this keen customer to visit your page, rather than the others listed above and below it?
+How do you entice this keen customer to visit your page rather than the others listed above and below it?
+Your webpage title is followed immediately by a metadescription.
+What's written there can draw people to your website or put them off.

-• Make sure the page title and description fit together well: informative, to the point, not repetitive.
-Together they draw the reader to think,'That website is where I'll find what I want.'
+Edit metadescriptions (aka Google descriptions) in Bizazz.
+Make sure the page title and description fit together well: informative, to the point, not repetitive.
+Together they draw the reader to think,'That webpage is where I'll find what I want.'
+Be creative; perhaps a short punchy metadescription will work wonders.

-Warning: search engines sometimes replace metadescriptions in SERPs with a description of their own devising.
+Search engines sometimes replace metadescriptions in SERPs with a description of their own devising.
 They do this in response to the particular search phrase used.
 You can't stop this altogether.
 To minimise it: keep your description directly related to the main topic of the webpage.

 Be visitor friendly

+Now that you have your potential customer where you want them...
 What information do your customers want most?
-Place it high up on the page.
-Phone users might not look past the first scrolldown.
+Place it high up on the page; eg phone users might not look past the first scrolldown.

 Your website needs to lead the site visitor simply to the right decision for their needs.
 That doesn't mean throwing a clumsy noose around their neck.
+On one webpage I visited, three different 'Click here!
+Join us!' flyouts jumped across the text while I was reading.
+How annoying!
+I need what this website has; but I'll look for it elsewhere.

-For more specific steps that you can take: visit our SEO page.
+For more info: visit our SEO page.